pingcap/docs-tidb-operator/en/feature-gates.md

 ## Feature gate stages

-TiDB Operator classifies feature gates into three stages based on maturity: Alpha, Beta, and GA.
+TiDB Operator classifies feature gates into three stages based on feature maturity: Alpha, Beta, and GA.

 ### Alpha

 Alpha-stage features have the following characteristics:

 - Disabled by default.
-- Recommended for use only in newly created clusters.
+- Recommended only for newly created clusters.
 - Dynamic enabling or disabling in existing clusters is not guaranteed.
-- Known or unknown issues might occur after enabling.
+- Known or unknown issues might occur after being enabled.
 - **Not recommended for production environments** unless risks are fully evaluated and validated.

 ### Beta